 We assume that the Talker uses Multi-CQF.
-Section 4.1.1 completes the argument when this is not the case.
+Non-CQF Talkers are discussed in 7.1.

-We consider only one value of T_C along the path of a given Stream from Talker to Listener.
-Sections 4.1.2 and 4.1.3 deal with exceptions to this assumption.
+We consider only one value of T_c along the path of a given stream from Talker to Listener.
+Changing the TC value requires re-conditioning, as described in 7.3.